 Park Access: Make new and existing parks more accessible by biking and walking.

 A healthy park system consists of not only high-quality parks, but also a robust network of trails and walkway connections.
 Children especially need to be able to safely walk or bike to nearby parks.
 From bike lanes and multi-use paths to sidewalks and greenways, these routes should be comfortable, safe, and well-maintained, integrating signage, lighting, and safe road crossings.
-City parks and connecting networks can connect uplink to larger regional parks and trails to create a significant recreational and ecological amenity for the entire region.
+City parks and connecting networks can link to larger regional parks and trails to create a significant recreational and ecological amenity for the entire region.

 The City will seek to accomplish the following action steps to make new and existing parks more accessible by biking and walking.